Invizabel/HomeLab/README.md

-## A script that allows you to download web based games and host them locally.
+## Script that allows you to download web based games and host them locally.

 ##### Emulators:
 * SWOTGB (Gameboy)